 Can’t Pawn Dentures in Las VegasThe next law falls in the category of common sense, so much so that it is hard to believe that there was actually a need to make it a law.
 In the city of Las Vegas, it is illegal to pawn your own dentures.
 This could only have been put in place because there were people actually trying to hock their dentures, which is a bit of a strange idea.
 It is hard to imagine a pawn shop would ever even consider taking used dentures, but just in case they were, this law was put in place.

 Weird Laws in Reno

-Another law was put in place, for the same reason, that makes it illegal to lie down on a sidewalk.
-These laws were supposed to stop the homeless problem, but really it just makes it more difficult for homeless people to find a place to go.
-It is not a solution to the problem, just a temporary fix to keep them out of the site of the public.
+Another law that makes it illegal to lie down on a sidewalk was enacted for the same reason.
+These laws were supposed to stop the homeless problem, but it just makes it more difficult for homeless people to find a place to go.
+It is not a solution to the problem, just a temporary fix to keep them out of sight of the public.

 The final strange law in Reno is that it is illegal to hide a spray-painted shopping cart in your basement.
-This one is oddly specific so it is hard to say why it was put in place.
-Spray painting shopping carts was a way that stores or individuals would try to steal them.
-Apparently enough people were spray painting carts and taking them to their basement that a law needed to be made to stop just that.
+This one is oddly specific, so it is hard to say why it was put in place.
+Spray painting shopping carts was a way stores or individuals would try to steal them.
+Apparently, enough people were spray painting carts and taking them to their basements that a law needed to be made to stop just that.

-While you probably won't be getting a ticket for breaking any of the laws on the above list, they are still technically illegal.
-It is likely just an oversight that most of these haven’t been removed, unless the state really is worried about camels on the highway or men with mustaches.
+While you probably won't be getting a ticket for breaking any of the laws on the above list, they are still all on the books.
+It is likely just an oversight that most of these haven’t been removed – unless the state really is worried about camels on the highway or men with mustaches.